Eugene O'Neill: Early life

-O'Neill was born in a hotel, the Barrett House, at Broadway and 43rd Street, on what was then Longacre Square (now Times Square) in New York City.
+O'Neill was born on October 16, 1888, in a hotel, the Barrett House, on what was then Longacre Square (now Times Square) in New York City.
 A commemorative plaque was first dedicated there in 1957.
-The site is now occupied by 1500 Broadway, which houses offices, shops and the ABC Studios.
+The site is now occupied by 1500 Broadway, which houses offices, shops, and the ABC Studios.

 He was the son of Irish immigrant actor James O'Neill and Mary Ellen Quinlan, who was also of Irish descent.
-His father suffered from alcoholism; his mother from an addiction to morphine, prescribed to relieve the pains of the difficult birth of Eugene, who was her third son.
-Because his father was often on tour with a theatrical company, accompanied by Eugene's mother, in 1895 O'Neill was sent to St. Aloysius Academy for Boys, a Catholic boarding school in the Riverdale section of the Bronx.
-In 1900, he became a day student at the De La Salle Institute on 59th Street in Manhattan.
+His father suffered from alcoholism; his mother from an addiction to morphine, prescribed to relieve the pains of the difficult birth of her third son Eugene.
+Because his father was often on tour with a theatrical company accompanied by his mother, in 1895 O'Neill was sent to St. Aloysius Academy for Boys, a Catholic boarding school in the Riverdale section of the Bronx.
+In 1900 he became a day student at the De La Salle Institute on 59th Street in Manhattan.

 The O'Neill family reunited for summers at the Monte Cristo Cottage in New London, Connecticut.
 He also briefly attended Betts Academy in Stamford.
 He attended Princeton University for one year.
 Accounts vary as to why he left.
 He may have been dropped for attending too few classes, been suspended for "conduct code violations", or "for breaking a window", or according to a more concrete but possibly apocryphal account, because he threw "a beer bottle into the window of Professor Woodrow Wilson", the future president of the United States.

-O'Neill spent several years at sea, during which he suffered from depression, alcoholism and dereliction.
+O'Neill spent several years at sea, during which he suffered from depression, alcoholism, and despair.
 Despite this, he had a deep love for the sea and it became a prominent theme in many of his plays, several of which are set on board ships like those on which he worked.
 O'Neill joined the Marine Transport Workers Union of the Industrial Workers of the World (IWW), which was fighting for improved living conditions for the working class using quick 'on the job' direct action.
 O'Neill's parents and elder brother Jamie (who drank himself to death at the age of 45) died within three years of one another, not long after he had begun to make his mark in the theater.